-In Mindanao, Talikala, an NGO supporting women's rights and addressing human trafficking, has experienced firsthand how these regulatory measures obstruct project implementation.
+In Mindanao, Talikala, an NGO supporting women's rights and addressing human trafficking, has experienced firsthand how the regulatory measures obstruct project implementation.
 In Arakan and Makilala in Cotabato, a project funded by Save the Children was derailed when Talikala staff were summoned by the 72nd Infantry Battalion of the Philippine Army to explain their presence and undergo scrutiny due to a case of mistaken identity involving a member of their board of trustees.
 Despite their long-standing partnerships with local barangays, Talikala was denied entry.
 Even in Davao City, Talikala must present numerous legal documents, including accreditation from the city and barangays, before they can proceed with any activity.

-Talikala also highlighted the burden imposed by recent DSWD memorandum circulars, which require CSOs to overhaul their internal procedures to fit government-issued formats.
-This includes revising their Manual of Operating Procedures (MOP), which Talikala argues would strip them of their identity and diminish their operational standards, as the government's prescribed guidelines are inferior to their existing policies, such as their provisions on sexual harassment.
+Talikala also highlighted the burden imposed by recent DSWD memorandum circulars, which require CSOs to overhaul their internal procedures to align government-issued formats.
+This includes revising their Manual of Operating Procedures (MOP), which Talikala argues would strip them of their identity diminish and lower their operational standards, particularly in areeas where their existing policies, such as their provisions on sexual harassment are more rigorous thant the government's.
 The regulations also prohibit them from publishing materials or receiving donations without prior approval from the DSWD, while requiring extensive documentation such as the organization's theory of change, log frame, and audited financial reports.
 Talikala views these requirements as an intrusion into their organizational independence.

 Similarly, Child Alert, an organization advocating for the welfare and protection of children, described how non-compliance with registration and accreditation requirements effectively prevents NGOs from operating in communities.
-Barangays routinely question the presence of any organization lacking registration with the DSWD, creating a barrier even when the organization seeks to independently deliver services without formal partnerships.
+Barangays routinely question the presence of any organization not registered with the DSWD, creating a barrier even when the organization seeks to independently deliver services without formal partnerships.
 Child Alert emphasized the isolating effect of this requirement, as unregistered NGOs face exclusion not only from community engagement but also from collaboration with registered NGOs.